solzurch/meet/README.md

 Given the events app is open
 When I navigate to the charts section
 Then I should see a chart displaying the number of upcoming events in each city

+USE OF SERVERLESS FUNCTION IN THE MEET APP

+The Meet App can use serverless functions for event notifications, real-time data processing, user authentication, event recommendations, , and scalability.
+By leveraging serverless technology, the app can efficiently handle backend processes, provide personalized experiences, and scale according to user demand.